benjoquilario/animehi-stream/README.md

   </a>
 </p>

 This app would not have been possible without the kind and rapid support of the experts over at [Consumet](https://github.com/consumet/).
-Ashanime was built using the Consumet API to supply 99% of the data.
+AnimeHI was built using the Consumet API to supply 99% of the data.

 Credits to the person who made the logo [Vergel](https://github.com/vergelmacayan)